kubeflow/website/content/docs/aws/iam-for-sa.md

 - `kf-admin-${AWS_CLUSTER_NAME}` - kfctl attach alb, optional fsx, cloud-watch required policies to the role and role will be used by kubeflow control plane components like `alb-ingress-controller`, `pipeline`, `fluend-cloud-watch` and `fsx for lustre CSI driver`, etc.

 - `kf-user-${AWS_CLUSTER_NAME}` - This is designed to be used by end user.
-Cluster admin can use this role in profile and every user's service account `default-viewer` will have this role attached.
+Cluster admin can use this role in profile and every user's service account `default-editor` will have this role attached.
 By default, no policies is attached to this role, user can attach policies by their own.

 Here is an example of profile: